 But it’s apparently important that it remains attached to the lock.
 And if the original gets spoiled (which seem almost certain), you’re advised to replace it (SkunkLock can supply).

-The shackle locks into the cross bar cleanly, and the keys turn easily.
-You’ll get 3 keys and a key code with which you can order more, should you lose them.
+The shackle locks into the crossbar cleanly, and the keys turn easily.
+You’ll get 3 keys and a key code with which you can order replacements, should you lose them.

-However on the other hand, there’s less chance that water will get trapped in the mechanism (behind the keyhole cover) and freeze, which will also cause jamming issues.
-Plus there’s less things to break...
+However, on the other hand, there’s less chance that water will get trapped in the mechanism (behind the keyhole cover) and freeze, which will also cause jamming issues.
+Plus, there are fewer things to break...

 I say this, having just spent an hour fighting a broken keyhole cover (with a screwdriver) that had made a different lock unusable.